ElisStaaf/lazy/README.md

 # lazy - A C module for lazy people
 Lazy is a module for everyone lazy!
 It's the hero in shining pyjamas!
+Includes all of the functions i don't want to write twice!

 Requirements
 -------